kirkpsmith/rfb-dev-kit/docs/testing.md

 >!! **Warning**
 >!!
 >!!
-Enclose the battery when cycling - you can put it inside a plastic tub - because leaks due to any problem will spray highly charged electrolyte, which, even if the volume is low, can be dangerous.
+Enclose the battery when cycling - you can put it inside a plastic tub - because leaks due to any problem will spray charged electrolyte, which, even if the volume is low, can be dangerous.